Supporting the Nitric Acid Climate Action Group (NACAG)

 State of implementation/results

-- The NACAG declaration was signed by Argentina, the Federation of Bosnia and Herzegovina, Indonesia, Jordan, Mexico and Tunisia.
+- The NACAG declaration was signed by Argentina, Jordan, The Federation of Bosnia and Herzegovina, Mexico, Tunisia, Zimbabwe, Indonesia, Vietnam.
 These countries have thus formally expressed their interest in cooperation.

-- Following the signing of the Undertaking by Tunisia, the financing contract for the start-up is becoming more efficient.
-Reduction technique prepared.
-The country has undertaken to keep the nitric acid sector permanently low in emissions and to introduce appropriate regulations.
+- Following the signing of the Undertaking the financing contract for the start-up is becoming more efficient.
+Reduction technique are prepared.
+The countries have to keep the nitric acid sector permanently low in emissions and to introduce appropriate regulations.
 With successful implementation, a reduction potential of 500,000 tonnes CO2eq can be achieved here.

-- Some companies have already applied for support for the installation of mitigation technology by NACAG, including companies from Tunisia, Thailand, Zimbabwe and Colombia.
+- Some companies have already applied for support for the installation of mitigation technology by NACAG.
 This shows support from the private sector for the initiative.

 - The NACAG Secretariat traveled to Egypt, Algeria, Argentina, India, Indonesia, Kazakhstan, Turkmenistan, Zambia, Zimbabwe and South Africa to present NACAG to the respective Ministries of the Environment and plant operators and to prepare the signing of the Declaration of Commitment.